uhi22/pyPLC/readme.md

 this works perfectly, the only thing we must make sure, that the MAC and IPv6 of the ethernet port are correctly configured in the python script.
 Use `ipconfig -all` on Windows, to find out the addresses.
 24. Now, the car and the charger have a clear view about addressing (MAC adresses, IPv6 addresses).
-25. The car requests to open a TCP connection to charger at port 15118.
+25. The car requests to open a TCP connection to charger at the port which was announced on the SDP response.
+This may be 15118 or may be a different port, depending on the chargers implementation.
-26. The charger, which was listening on port 15118, confirms the TCP channel.
+26. The charger, which was listening on that port, confirms the TCP channel.
 27. Now, the car and the charger have a reliable, bidirectional TCP channel.
 28. The car and the charger use the TCP channel, to exchange V2GTP messages, with EXI content.
 29. The charger is the "server" for the EXI, it is just waiting for requests from the car.
 The car is the "client", it actively